 From the third semester on, you will attend courses at Münster University of Applied Sciences in Steinfurt.
 Initially, various modules on fundamentals of mathematics and science are covered in the curriculum.
 After that, the specialist stage begins, in which you will apply the basics to issues concerning orthopaedic technology and their technical components regarding measurement engineering, construction design, rehabilitation technology, and clinical biomechanics.
-In addition, you will acquire a basic knowledge of business administration, medical products legalisation and the health system.
+In addition, you will acquire a basic knowledge of business administration and medical products legalisation.

 Why choose us